Zaltarba/blog/_pages/teaching.md

 ### Assements dates

 **Paper Exam**
-Scheduled for 6 October 2025, the exam will assess your understanding of the course’s theoretical foundations.
+Scheduled for 6 November 2025, the exam will assess your understanding of the course’s theoretical foundations.
 *50% of your final grade*

 **Group Project**